ToolGrid — Product & Engineering

 Missing variable detection compares your variables to required lists.
 Each framework has required variables.
 The tool checks if each required variable exists.
 Missing variables are added to results with error flags.

 Health score calculation divides valid variables by total variables.
 It multiplies by 100 to get a percentage.
 If you have 10 variables and 8 are valid, the score is 80%.
 An empty file gets a score of 100%.
+In some workflows, bumping version numbers is a relevant follow-up operation.

 Error collection gathers all validation problems.
 Each invalid variable contributes an error message.
 Errors include the variable name and the problem description.
 Critical errors are listed separately.